Deliverance by the Sea

 Before going into this week’s recap, I’d like to share some exciting news — Bizarrepedia included True Crime Truant on its “Best True Crime Blogs and Websites” list.

-Thanks much to the popular site for taking the time to check out my blog.
+Thanks much to the editors at the popular site for taking the time to check out my blog.

 And speaking of all things bizarre, this week’s featured Forensic Files episode involves two people who put the “tan” in “satanic.”